cwensel/bash-emr/README.md

 -----

 ### emr
-This is shorthand for calling from the shell:
+This is shorthand for calling from the shell.
-    elastic-mapreduce
+    emr <some commands>

 ### emrset
-When you start a flow on EMR, you will be given a flow id. emrset will set the flow id for use by many of the other commands
+When you start a flow on EMR, you will be given a flow id.
+Use __emrset__ to set the flow id for use by many of the other commands
     emrset <flow id>

-Calling emrset without the id returs the current flow id.
+Calling __emrset__ without the id returns the current flow id.

 ### emrhost
 Will return the current master node on the EMR cluster.